davidgarland/nim-hatd/README.md

 - Not as many elements will be contiguous as in a size doubling hashed array tree.
 - Annoying and error prone to implement.

-I'd like to try implementing this as well soon.
+I'd like to try implementing this as well soonTM.